 - IV.G.1.
 The program leadership provides access to information about a variety of agencies in the community that provide social, health, and other services to children and families. - IV.G.2.
-The program leadership arranges for staff members to visit and interact with birth to three providers and programs elsewhere in the community.
+The program leadership arranges for staff members to visit and interact with early childhood providers and programs elsewhere in the community.